What it is

 9. Keyboard shortcuts worth learning immediately:

-Mention that Obsidian keybindings are fully customizable in
+Mention that keybindings are customizable in Settings > Hotkeys,

 10. Link to https://kindl.work/Obsidian as an additional resource